The best parts of We Love Golf (3 out of 5)

 The sound track was familiar from playing other Capcom games, I couldn't always nail down the exact game, but they certainly used familiar material from earlier Capcom titles.

-How does We Golf play
+How does We Golf play (3 out of 5)

 We Love Golf! comes with a tournament play mode, ring mode, target mode, near pin content mode, character mode, single player or multiplayer modes, and on line play using your Mii against the world.
 A polished title with helpful assists and game-guides to make the game easier to learn and play, once you learn how to play it becomes hard to miss.